influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 `00:12`.
 Only one raw point (`8.005`) falls both within the query's first `GROUP BY time()` interval and in that first time boundary.
-Note that while the returned timestamp occurs before the start of the query's time range, the query result excludes data that occur before the query's time range.
+Note that while the returned timestamp occurs before the start of the queried time range, the query result excludes data that occur before the queried time range.

 The second preset 12-minute time boundary begins at `00:12` and ends just before `00:24`.